-A group of faculty from different departments may apply for grants of up to $6000 to encourage new research partnerships or new curricular initiatives.
+A group of faculty from two or more FAHSS departments may apply for grants of up to $10,000 to encourage new research partnerships or new curricular initiatives.
+Faculty from non-FAHSS departments and from other colleges may also be included.
 The grants can be used for special events such as colloquia, conferences, performances, and exhibitions.
-Projects should contribute to the development of interdisciplinary contacts across the FAHSS departments, help build partnerships with other areas across the campus, and engage with national and international discussions about the future of our disciplines.
-Projects pertinently involving non-FAHSS departments, especially those not likely to be funded by science agencies, are also welcome.
+Projects should contribute to the development of interdisciplinary contacts across CAS departments, help build partnerships with other areas across the campus, and engage with national and international discussions about the future of our disciplines.
+Projects pertinently involving non-CAS departments, especially those not likely to be funded by science agencies, are also welcome.

 The proposal should be submitted by a lead author and the other participating faculty should write letters of endorsement.
 Additionally, if a department, institute, or center is providing funds to the project, the head of that area should submit a letter confirming that support.